 CHECKSUMin MySQL 5.1

-TRANSACTIONAL=1was specified, the row format will be PAGE.
-If a user has specified some other row format, Aria issues a warning, but still forces the row format to be PAGE.
+ROW_FORMATis set to some other value, then Aria issues a warning, but still forces the row format to be

 CHECKSUM TABLEnow ignores values in NULL fields.
 This makes

 CHECKSUM TABLEfaster and fixes some cases where same table definition could give different checksum values depending on row format.
 The disadvantage is that the value is now different compared to other MySQL installations.
 The new checksum calculation is fixed for all table engines that uses the default way to calculate and MyISAM which does the calculation internally.
 Note: Old MyISAM tables with internal checksum will return the same checksum as before.
 To fix them to calculate according to new rules you have to do an